recordrig/for-the-record/README.md

 npm run lint:fix
 ```

-Configure your IDE of choice to use this project's version of ESLint for in-editor errors and warnings.
-Most editors have plugins available for both ESLint and Prettier.
+Configure your IDE or text editor to use this project's version of ESLint for in-editor errors and warnings.
+Most have plugins available for both ESLint and Prettier.

 ## Styling